djosephsen/Git-Invaders/README.md

 to pull this off, then there will be holes in the graph.
 I'll live with it.
 I'm just a developer evangalist, so I don't expect a day of delay here and there to kill anyone.
 If it gets in the way I'll stop doing it.

+## invaders.go

+The only part of this written so far.
+It takes two arguments, a start day and 'today' in epoc seconds.
+You may omit the epoc value for today, but the start day is required.
+Simply put, tell it when you started, and it'll exit 0 if you should push today, or 1 if you shouldn't.

+Install it like this:

+	go get github.com/djoephsen/Git-Invaders

+Test is as if you started 1 month ago like this on
+linux:

+	invaders $(date -d '1 month ago' +%s)

+or like this on Darwin:

+	invaders $(date -v-1M +%s)

+use it in a shell script like this:

+	if invaders ${START}; then echo YES!; else echo NO!; fi